anoopks1207/mpifileutils/README.md

 - libarchive
 - CMake

-### Following sbatch samples can be used as a reference to trigger job runs from slurm.
+### Following sbatch samples can be used as a reference to submit slurm jobs.

 ```